Cigar makers' strike of 1877

 The cigar makers' strike of New York lasted from mid-October 1877 until mid-February 1878.
 Ten thousand workers walked out at the height of the strike, demanding better wages, shorter hours and better working conditions, especially in the tenement manufacturing locations.
-The strike was supported by the Cigar Makers International Union of America, local chapter 144.
+The strike was supported by the Cigar Makers International Union (CMIU) of America, local chapter 144.

+Cigar-making evolved from skilled, hand-rolled craftsmanship to mechanized production due to technological and economic factors.
+Initially concentrated in Cuba, South America and the United States, the industry thrived in the 18th and 19th centuries, with workers facing harsh tenement conditions.
+The 1863 introduction of cigar molds allowed relatively unskilled laborers to work at cigar factories.
+Labor unions like the CMIU emerged, supporting strikes for better wages and hours, including the 1877 strike.
+Despite some gains, strikes and rising costs led companies to adopt mechanization.
+By the late 19th century, cigar-making machines similar to James Albert Bonsack's cigarette roller began to replace workers, diminishing union power.
+By 1931, most hand-rolled cigar production ceased, and the CMIU dissolved in 1974.

 Background

 A cigar is in essence a bundle of rolled cured tobacco leaves.
 The rolling process can be done by hand, creating a more expensive luxury item, or in a factory.
 The factory method produces more uniform shapes and is much less expensive.
 Demand for cigars was high during the 18th and 19th century.
 The demand created a specialized workforce, first in Cuba and South America.
 In the mid to late 1800s more workers in the United States were taught in the art of cigar making.
 Rolling a cigar is a skilled labor; it can take up to one year for an apprentice to master the art and become proficient in rolling a cigar.

 By the 1840s, tenements had sprung up in larger cities along the east coast of the United States.
 These were larger rooms within an apartment or house that were exclusively used for work.
 The tenements usually belonged to the owner of the factory, and apartments were rented to the employees at a high rate.
 The tenements also produced unhealthy and unsanitary living conditions.
 By the late 1800s, the art of cigar making had moved to larger factories, making it more efficient for cigar companies in both labor and overall cost.

 1863 saw the introduction of a cigar-making mold into the industry.
 Now relatively unskilled workers could perform the task of rolling a cigar.
 This led to a large influx of women and young adults into the cigar-making factories.
 The workers were trained in only one aspect of the cigar-making process.
 One group broke up the leaves to make the filler, the next group selected the leaves for the rolling process, the next group fed it all into the roller, and the last group finished the product.